 If you’ve ever tried to pick up a full propane tank, you know that they can be quite heavy.
 But how much does a full propane tank actually weigh?
-If you take a look at the collar or handle of the tank, you will see two important stamp on it: the WC and the TW.
+If you take a look at the collar or handle of the tank, you will see two important stamps on it: the WC and the TW.
 The WC indicates the water capacity the tank can hold.

 The TW or tare weight represents the weight of the tank when it is empty.
-To know how heavy a propane tank, you take the exact weight of the full tank propane tank by using a scale.
+To know how heavy a propane tank is, you take the exact weight of the full tank propane tank by using a scale.
 Since the tank is only filled 80% of the capacity, we cannot exactly determine the weight of your tank.

 How heavy is a full propane tank?